SebilleK/fullstackopen-pt3/README.md

 node mongo.js <password> <name> <number> : Adds a new entry to the phonebook node mongo.js <password> : Lists all entries in the database
 ```

+- ESLint is configured a bit differently than taught due to version incompatibilities.